ogobrecht/ogobrecht.github.io/_posts/2015-12-12-why-a-subdomain-for-an-apex-development-system-is-a-bad-idea.md

 Not to mention that Chrome and Firefox are working well...

-More details about IE's cookie desaster can be found on [blogs.msdn.com][2] - the relevant question for this wiki entry is number three.
+More details about IE's cookie desaster can be found on [blogs.msdn.com][2] - the relevant question for this blog entry is number three.

 [1]: http://de.slideshare.net/nielsdb/mt-ag-howtosingle-signonfuerapexanwendungen-mitkerberos
 [2]: http://blogs.msdn.com/b/ieinternals/archive/2009/08/20/wininet-ie-cookie-internals-faq.aspx